 El Niño and its counterpart La Niña are opposite phases of the El Niño Southern Oscillation (ENSO) and occur irregularly, lasting for several months to even years.
 The presence of El Niño or La Niña significantly affects weather patterns worldwide by modifying the general flow of the atmosphere.
 During an El Niño event, the trade winds weaken, resulting in warmer air in the eastern and central parts of the tropical Pacific.

-While the last El Niño occurred in 2018-19, the world has experienced an exceptionally long La Niña period since 2020.
-La Niña, the cooling opposite of El Niño, has temporarily slowed down global temperature increases.
+While the last El Niño occurred in 2018-19, the world has experienced an exceptionally long La Niña since 2020.
+La Niña, the cooling opposite of El Niño, has temporarily slowed global temperature increases.
 However, with El Niño predicted to develop in the near future, global heating could experience a new spike, potentially breaking temperature records.
-The strength and duration of this impending El Niño are still uncertain, but experts anticipate that temperatures in 2023 will surpass those recorded in 2022, which was ranked as the fifth hottest year in history.
+The strength and duration of this impending El Niño are still uncertain.
+However, experts anticipate that temperatures in 2023 will surpass those recorded in 2022, which was ranked as the fifth hottest year in history.

 Scientists predict that the impacts of El Niño this year could extend beyond the central-east equatorial Pacific.
 Professor Andy Turner from the University of Reading (UK) warns of potential effects reaching the northern hemisphere mid-latitudes, with Spain likely experiencing wetter conditions from summer onwards and the eastern seaboard of the US facing drier conditions in the subsequent winter and spring.

 Experts emphasize that the combination of El Niño events and the ongoing effects of climate change will lead to even stronger impacts.
-The increasing severity of El Niño events, coupled with the ongoing progression of climate change, raises concerns about the likelihood of unprecedented heatwaves during the upcoming event.
+The increasing severity of El Niño events and the ongoing progression of climate change raises concerns about the likelihood of unprecedented heatwaves during the upcoming event.

 The Need for Early Warning Systems

-Recognising the potential risks associated with El Niño, the UN’s World Meteorological Organization (WMO) emphasises the need for preparedness and safety measures. exci’s early wildfire detection system aligns perfectly with this objective, as it provides invaluable support in mitigating the adverse effects of wildfires, a common occurrence during El Niño events.
+Recognising the potential risks associated with El Niño, the UN’s World Meteorological Organization (WMO) emphasises the need for preparedness and safety measures. exci’s early wildfire detection system aligns perfectly with this objective, as it provides invaluable support in mitigating the adverse effects of wildfires.

 The Role of exci in Future El Niño Events